kapishverma/Java-Notes/Readme.md

 2. ***Instance Variable (also called Fields):***

+Instance variables are non-static variables and are declared in a class outside of any method, constructor, or block.

+*Example:*
 Imagine you have a personal notebook where you jot down important things about yourself.
 Each person has their own notebook, and what you write in your notebook is unique to you.

 In programming, instance variables are like those personal notebooks.
 They belong to each individual object (instance) of a class.
 Each object can have its own set of instance variables, and the values in these variables can be different for each object.

-*Example:*
 Consider a class named Person.
 Each person has their own name and age, stored in instance variables.
 So, if you have a class instance for yourself and another for a friend, the name and age instance variables will hold different values for each of you.

-* An instance variable is declared within a class but outside any method.
+* An instance variable is declared within a class but outside any method, these variables are created when an object of the class is created and destroyed when the object is destroyed.
+* Unlike local variables, we may use access specifiers for instance variables.
+If we do not specify any access specifier, then the default access specifier will be used.
+* We initialize instance variables using constructors while creating an object.
+We can also use instance blocks to initialize the instance variables.
 * Each instance (object) of the class has its own copy of the instance variable.
-* Instance variables are created when an object is instantiated.
+* Instance variables are created when an object is instantiated/by creating objects.
-* They have default values (0, null, false) if not explicitly initialized.
+* Initialization of an instance variable is not mandatory.They have default values (0, null, false) if not explicitly initialized.Its default value is dependent on the data type of variable.
+For String it is null, for float it is 0.0f, for int it is 0, for Wrapper classes like Integer it is null, etc.

 ```java
 class Person {